 TURRETS, BOMBS & MACHINE GUNS!

 Bombardier class introduces you to the "bombing problem", which involves understanding how altitude, ground speed and cross wind affect when and where to release your bombs to accurately hit the target.
 You will learn the controls for and operation of the top secret Norden and Sperry bombsights, and will be able to practice using a one of a kind bombsight trainer just like that used by fledgling students during WWII.

-Bombers and escort planes depart promptly at mission H-hour.
+The B-17 will depart promptly at mission H-hour.
 Prior to flight you can observe ground operations up close as the field comes alive readying the planes for battle just like in WWII.
 During flight, when permission is given, crews can explore their aircraft, fire real blank-firing 50 cal. machine guns from the waist position, fire simulated gas-firing machine guns from other crew positions, ride in the ball turret (requires prior ground training), and help to release dummy bombs on the target using the Norden bombsight.

 After the missions are complete and all planes have returned home safely there will be a mission debrief, reviewing the success -- or failure -- of each mission flight and its crew.
 Afterwards everyone will retire to the officer's club for some well-deserved R&R, with snacks, refreshments, music and lots of stories from the crews and cadre about their derring-do.
 The evening ends with a toast to the efforts of the greatest generation, and especially to those who sacrificed everything.

 FULL CREW FLIGHTS